Phạm Hương

-Phạm Thị Hương (born 4 September 1991) is a Vietnamese model, college lecturer and beauty pageant titleholder who was crowned as Miss Universe Vietnam 2015 on October 3, 2015 at Crown Convention Center, Nha Trang City, Vietnam.
-She represented Vietnam at Miss Universe 2015 but unplaced.
+Phạm Thị Hương (born 4 September 1991) is a Vietnamese model, college lecturer and beauty pageant titleholder who was crowned as Miss Universe Vietnam 2015 on October 3, 2015, at Crown Convention Center, Nha Trang City, Vietnam.
+She represented Vietnam at Miss Universe 2015 but was unplaced.

 Personal life

-Hương was born on September 4, 1991 in Haiphong, Vietnam.
-In 2010, she moved to Hanoi for studying and graduated from International, Administration and Marketing Major of Vietnam Commercial University (currently Thuongmai University).
+Phạm Hương was born on September 4, 1991, in Haiphong, Vietnam.
+She moved to Hanoi in 2010 to study and graduated as an International Administration and Marketing Major from Vietnam University of Commerce.
 Besides being a fashion model, she is also a lecturer at Saigon College of Arts, Culture and Tourism in Ho Chi Minh City, Vietnam.
 Previously, she participated in Vietnam's Next Top Model 2010, where she finished in eighth place.
-Later, she was named the first runner-up at the 2014 Miss World Sport, a beauty pageant in the framework of the 2014 Winter Olympics in Sochi, Russia.
-At the same year, she also made the cut into top 10 of Miss Vietnam 2014.
+Later, she was named the first runner-up at the 2014 Miss World Sport, a beauty pageant in the framework of the 2014 Winter Olympics in Sochi, Russia, and made the cut into top 10 of Miss Vietnam 2014.

 Career

 2010: Modelling and big turn at 24

-Previously, she participated in Vietnam's Next Top Model 2010, where she finished in eighth place.
+Previously, she participated in Vietnam's Next Top Model 2010, where she became the eighth eliminated.
 Later, she was named the first runner-up at the 2014 Miss World Sport, a beauty pageant in the framework of the 2014 Winter Olympics in Sochi, Russia.
-At the same year, she also made the cut into top 10 of Miss Vietnam 2014.
-She used to compete in F-Idol 2011 (winner), Ngoi Sao Nguoi Mau Ngay Mai 2012 (Top 5).
-As signing contract with VC Modeling Agency, she continued to perform in fashion shows such as: Thoi Trang va Nhan Vat (Fashion and Characters), Duyen Dang Viet Nam (Charming Vietnam), Ky Niem 18 nam cua NTK Hoang Hai (Fashion designer Hoang Hai's 18 year anniversary), Tap Le Thoi Trang tai Ha Noi,...
+In the same year, she also made the cut into the top 10 of Miss Vietnam 2014.
+She competed in F-Idol 2011 (winner), Ngoi Sao Nguoi Mau Ngay Mai 2012 (Top 5).
+After signing a contract with VC Modeling Agency, she continued to perform in fashion shows such as: Thoi Trang va Nhan Vat (Fashion and Characters), Duyen Dang Viet Nam (Charming Vietnam), Ky Niem 18 nam cua NTK Hoang Hai (Fashion designer Hoang Hai's 18 year anniversary), Tap Le Thoi Trang tai Ha Noi, etc.

-In 2013, she moved to Ho Chi Minh City and competed in Nu Hoang Trang Suc Viet Nam 2013 (Top 5), Hoa Hau The Thao The Gioi (1st runner up, Russia), and Hoa Hau Viet Nam 2014 (Top 10) as well as becoming college lecturer at Sai Gon Culture Arts and Tourism College at the age of 23.
+In 2013, she moved to Ho Chi Minh City and competed in Nu Hoang Trang Suc Viet Nam 2013 (Top 5), Miss World Sport (1st runner up, Russia), and Miss Viet Nam 2014 (Top 10) as well as becoming college lecturer at Sai Gon Culture Arts and Tourism College at the age of 23.

 At the age of 24, she competed in Miss Universe Vietnam 2015 and was crowned by Miss Universe Vietnam 2008 Nguyễn Thùy Lâm.
 After the pageant, famous French fashion consultant Ines Ligron posted a compliment on her social media for Pham Huong.